 In our recent interview with Brynn Wallner, founder of watch platform Dimepiece, she discusses how sustainability is front-of-mind for Generation Z luxurians, with pre-owned or rental items becoming a crucialentry point.

 Stat: Americans rekindle their appetite for restaurant dining

 YoungerUS consumers have consistently felt comfortable eating at restaurants in the inter-Covid period, according to research by Morning Consult.

-In fact, its research shows that 46% of US Millennials currently feel comfortable eating at a restaurant.
-Across all adults, comfort levels grow where outdoor dining is offered over indoor-only tables – 53% say they feel safe with that option, compared to 41% who feel safe eating inside restaurants.
+Its research shows that 46% of US Millennials feel comfortable eating at a restaurant.
+Across all adults, comfort levels grow where outdoor dining is offered over indoor-only tables – 53% say they feel safe with that option, compared with 41% who feel safe eating inside restaurants.

-Of note, US adults in suburban regions were most comfortable dining outside at present, versus those living in urban or rural areas.
+US adults in suburban regions said they were most comfortable dining outside at present, versus those living in urban or rural areas.
 These findings indicate an appetite among younger, suburban consumers to dine at restaurants once again, providing fresh opportunities for restaurants to connect with this demographic,in particular through novel yet safe dining experiences.

-In thePandemic Dining Market, we identify some of the ways that restaurateurs can cater to consumers’ expectations of safety, while reclaiming their role in the public realm.
+In thePandemic Dining Market, we identify some of the ways in which restaurateurs can cater for consumers’ expectations of safety, while reclaiming their role in the public realm.